talk2viren/umermansoor.github.io/_posts/2016-05-02-software-rot-entropy-and-the-broken-window-theory.md

 When the 'disorder' or the *software entropy* increases, it leads to **[software rot](https://en.wikipedia.org/wiki/Software_rot)**.
 When the software or code rot gets bad, people become frustrated and consider major refactoring or in some cases [rewriting from scratch](http://codeahoy.com/2016/04/21/when-to-rewrite-from-scratch-autopsy-of-a-failed-software/).
 These solutions will fix the problem in the short-term but the software will rot again if the team doesn't adopt a plan for keeping future complexity under control.

 While there are many factors that lead to software rot, the most important ones, according to [Andrew Hunt](https://en.wikipedia.org/wiki/Andy_Hunt_(author)) and [Dave Thomas](https://en.wikipedia.org/wiki/Dave_Thomas_(programmer)), are the **psychology and the team culture**.
-In their book [The Pragmatic Programmer](http://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X), they use a fascinating metaphor to argue that **software entropy is contagious and if not controlled, becomes an epidemic**.
+In their book, [The Pragmatic Programmer](http://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X), they argue that **software entropy is contagious and if not controlled, becomes an epidemic**.

 > In inner cities, some buildings are beautiful and clean, while others are rotting hulks.
 Why?
 Researchers in the field of crime and urban decay discovered a fascinating trigger mechanism, one that very quickly turns a clean, intact, inhabited building into a smashed and abandoned derelict .
 >